AWS S3 Storage Provider

 Using Dependency Injection

-The recommended way to configure the S3 storage provider is through dependency injection:
+The recommended way to configure the AWS S3 storage provider is through dependency injection:

 using Microsoft.Extensions.DependencyInjection;